kipe/resin-influx/blog_post.md

 `systemd` -script included in the InfluxDB package was used, which proved problematic.

-The main issue was that the database was moved to `/data`, which of course the `influxdb` user doesn't have rights to, at least when specifially defining them.
+The main issue was that the database was moved to `/data`, which of course the `influxdb` user doesn't have rights to, at least when specifically defining them.
 The rights were given in the `start.sh`, but this was run after the database was started, leading to errors.
 I couldn't bother messing with it and moved on to [supervisord](http://supervisord.org) instead, as I've used it in the past with great success...

-After the supervisor -configurations were setup, everything worked flawlessly.
+After the supervisor configurations were setup, everything worked flawlessly.
 The monitoring script does fail a couple of times before the database has started.
 Other than that, everything just worked.